RedisLabs/redislabs-docs/content/rdi/architecture.md

 aliases:
 ---

-Redis Data Integration is a product for data ingestion from existing systems of record (mainly databases) into Redis Enterprise.
+Redis Data Integration is a product that takes data from traditional databases and other record systems and migrates it to Redis Enterprise.

-You can think of Redis Data Integration as a streaming ELT process:
+Think of Redis Data Integration as a streaming extract, load, transform (ELT) process where data is:

-- Data is **E**xtracted from the source database using [Debezium](https://debezium.io/) connectors.
+- Extracted from a source database using [Debezium](https://debezium.io/) connectors.
-- Data is then **L**oaded into Redis Data Integration, a Redis DB instance that keeps the data in [`Redis Streams`](https://redis.io/docs/manual/data-types/streams/) alongside required metadata.
+- Loaded into Redis Data Integration, a Redis database instance that keeps the data in [Redis Streams](https://redis.io/docs/manual/data-types/streams/) and required metadata.
-- Data is then **T**ransformed using provided [`RedisGears recipes`](https://developer.redis.com/howtos/redisgears/) and written to the target Redis DB.
+- Transformed using [RedisGears recipes](https://developer.redis.com/howtos/redisgears/) and written to the target Redis database.

-Redis Data Integration using Debezium works in 2 modes:
+Redis Data Integration using Debezium works in two modes:

-1. Initial sync - Where a snapshot of the entire db or a subset of selected tables is used as a baseline and the entire data is streamed to Redis Data Integration and then transformed and written into the target Redis DB.
+1. Initial sync - A snapshot of the entire database or a subset of selected tables is used as a baseline.
+The data streamed to Redis Data Integration, transformed, and then written to the target Redis database.

-2. Live updates - Where Debezium captures changes to the data that happen after the baseline snapshot and streams them to Redis Data Integration where they are transformed and written to the target.
+2. Live updates - Debezium captures changes to the source data that occur after the baseline snapshot and streams updates to Redis Data Integration where they are transformed and then written to the target database.

+The following image shows how this works:

-{{<image filename="/images/rdi/redis-di-simplified.png" alt="Redis Data Integration Architecture - High Level" >}}{{</image>}}
+{{<image filename="/images/rdi/redis-di-simplified.png" alt="Redis Data Integration architecture - high level" >}}{{</image>}}

-## Database Support
+## Database support

 Redis Data Integration supports the following Databases sources using Debezium 1.9 connectors: